erikstrand/deep-milling/README.md

 ## TODO

+ - dropout

+ - clean up graph a bit

+ - try mix of softmax and uniform distributions for sampling, instead of switching between MLE and uniform

+ - track softmax of last layer (how confident are we that we're making the right move?)

- - use openai gym
+ - plug this model into openai gym
-   - provides standardized environment class, etc.

- - use tensorboard for visualizing how training is going

- - last layers need to be linear!

- - explicitly tell the AdamOptimizer which things to optimize over
+ - explicitly tell the AdamOptimizer which things to optimize over?

- - make function for making a layer. it can default to using relu at the end, or i can pass it no op for last layers
-   - use scopes